teksi/TMMT/README.md

 This tool eases the installation (and in future also) the upgrade of any TEKSI module.

-The current version allows to install * [ITEKSI Wastewater & GEP](https://github.com/teksi/wastewater/)
+The current version allows to install * [TEKSI Wastewater & GEP](https://github.com/teksi/wastewater/)

 ![TEKSI Module Management Tool (TMMT)](docs/en/images/tmmt_tww_2025_0_2_success.jpg?raw=true)